mojomojo1/bootkon/docs/labs/3_dataform.md

 <img src= "../img/lab3/ulb_fraud_detection_config.png" alt="ulb_fraud_detection_config" style="border: 1px solid grey;">

-8. In `llm_model_connection.sql`, replace the `us.llm-connection` connection with the connection name you have created in LAB 2 during the BigLake section.
+8. In `llm_model_connection.sqlx`, replace the `us.llm-connection` connection with the connection name you have created in LAB 2 during the BigLake section.
 If you have followed the steps in LAB 2, the connected name should be `us.fraud-transactions-conn`

 Notice the usage of `$ref` in line 11, of `definitions/mview\_ulb\_fraud\_detection.sqlx`.
 The advantages of using `$ref` in Dataform are